Gametrics/standards/grc.md

 This attribute represents the general hardware family of the item.
 It is composed of a 3-character ALL-CAPS alphanumeric string.

-The *first* release of any hardware system in any region defines the family, i.e. the US NES is part of the Famicom family of systems.
+The *first* release of any hardware system in any region defines the family.
+For example, the US NES is part of the Famicom family of systems.

 For software, the family indicates the primary system the software is intended to run on.